-If you haven’t been paying attention recently, you might think that iOS’s music-making apps mean it’s the only platform suitable for music creation.
-But that isn’t true—Android is catching up rapidly in this department.
+Due to the association of Mac computers with creative people like musicians, you might think that iOS is the only mobile platform suitable for music creation.
+But that isn’t true—Android has caught up rapidly in this department.

 Whether you’re playing an instrument, singing, or creating electronic music, Android has some fantastic apps that can help.
-Here’s our pick of 10 essential Android apps for musicians.
+Here’s our pick of the best music recording apps for Android.

 BandLab is the closest substitute Android has to a proper GarageBand alternative.
 It’s part DAW (digital audio workstation) and part social network where you can share your creations when they’re finished.

 With BandLab, you can make your own music.
-You can sing straight into the app, where the AutoPitch feature will help you stay in tune, or connect your own instruments to record live.
-There’s a massive range of beats and loops packs to download to enhance your compositions.
-Or you can make your own through the more than 100 downloadable instruments.
+The app lets you record your singing with music, while the AutoPitch helps you stay in tune.
+You can also connect your own instruments to record live.
+There are heaps of beats and loops to enhance your compositions, or you can make your own through the more than 100 downloadable instruments.

 The app is powerful and a whole lot of fun.
 It’s accessible even to those who have never made music before.
 If you’re looking for a paid alternative with a more professional edge, take a look at the excellent FL Studio.